 Recovering from liposuction usually requires patients take two to five days off of work and normal activities, and refrain from strenuous activity for up to two weeks, depending on Dr. Wallach’s instructions.
 Your liposuction results will start to become apparent as swelling goes down and incision sites heal, typically taking between four to six weeks.
 After the six-week mark, most liposuction patients feel back to normal and are starting to see and enjoy the results of the procedure.

 Something Dr. Wallach frequently tells patients who come in for consultations is that the results of liposuction don’t depend on the specific device, technique, or even procedure performed, it’s about the person performing it.
 With Dr. Wallach leading your liposuction, you can be sure that you’re getting the best liposuction treatment in Manhattan.
+With over 2,500 successful liposuction procedures completed, Dr. Wallach is an expert with experience that you can trust.
 To find out if liposuction can help you achieve the body figure of your dreams, feel free to contact Dr. Wallach by calling our office or contacting us online today.
 We can’t wait to help you get the results you’ve been waiting for!

 Patients can be awake during liposuction.
 This is often accomplished with some oral medication and local anesthetic to relax the patients.
 Other patients who prefer can undergo either deep sedation or general anesthesia.